Spot the Symptoms

 Stay home from work or school until the doctor says you can go back.
 Keep babies away from infected people.
 Whooping cough can be deadly.
 Children younger than 3 months are most likely to have serious complications.

 Vaccinate Your Baby

-The DTaP vaccine protects your baby against whooping cough.
+The DTaP vaccine protects infants against whooping cough.
 Keep a record of the shots in a safe place.
-You'll need the records for school, and in case your baby is exposed to whooping cough later on.
-Children should be vaccinated at these ages:
+You'll need them for school and in case he’s exposed later on.
+He should be vaccinated at these ages:

 - 2 months

 Immunity wears off over time.
 Cases are on the rise in kids between 11 and 18.

 You can keep them safe with a Tdap vaccine.
 The booster shot is approved for this age group.
 Schedule it when your child is 11 or 12.

 Look Out for Yourself

 Adults need boosters, too.
 See your doctor about a Tdap shot.
 It can protect both you and your family.